shakfu/llamalib/README.md

 # llamalib - compiled python llama.cpp wrappers

 The project provides three different python wrappers of @ggerganov's [llama.cpp](https://github.com/ggerganov/llama.cpp) which is likely the most active open-source compiled LLM inference engine.
-The python wrapping frameworks used are [cython](https://github.com/cython/cython), [pybind11](https://github.com/pybind/pybind11), and [nanobind](https://github.com/wjakob/nanobind) and share the common feature that they are compiled, and, in this project, statically linked against `llama.cpp`.
+The python wrapping frameworks used are [cython](https://github.com/cython/cython), [pybind11](https://github.com/pybind/pybind11), and [nanobind](https://github.com/wjakob/nanobind) and share the common feature of being compiled, and in this project statically linked, against `llama.cpp`.

-The goals of this projects are to:
+Development goals are to:

-- Stay up-to-datew with bleeding-edge `llama.cpp`.
+- Stay up-to-date with bleeding-edge `llama.cpp`.

-- Produce a minimal performant / compiled python wrapper around the core `llama-cli` feature-set of `llama.cpp`.
+- Produce a minimal, performant, compiled, thin python wrapper around the core `llama-cli` feature-set of `llama.cpp`.

 - Integrate and wrap `llava-cli` features.